Developing Ionic applications with Clojurescript

 :paths ["clj"]}

-Our source code will be located in clj folder.
+Our source code will be located in the clj folder.
 Create a folder, and inside it create a file with our source.
-File name should be core.cljs and located in the folder clj/cs_starter/ which corresponds to our cs-starter.core package.
+The file should be named core.cljs and located in clj/cs_starter/, which corresponds to our cs-starter.core package.

 (ns cs-starter.core